 I am an Applied Research Scientist at Geomagical Labs.
 I received my PhD from Cornell Tech, where I was advised by Ramin Zabih.
 I was also a Student Researcher at Google Research.
-I am interested in computer vision; I have worked on a variety of vision problems and am interested in self-supervision, depth estimation, and adversarial learning.
+I am interested in computer vision; I have worked on a variety of vision problems and am interested in self-supervision, depth estimation and 3D.
 Prior to graduate school, I worked in various places in industry, most recently at Google on the VR Jump camera (I am the engineer who is “weirdly” riding a unicycle in this Wired article).
 I earned my BS in math (with honors and departmental distinction) from Harvey Mudd College in 2010.
 I also author crosswords.

 Publications